euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 .. figure:: TkinterDemoJava.png
    :scale: 36%

-   Tkinter demonstration by Java-code.
+   Tkinter demonstration by Java code.
 Note that the class ``JyNI.TestTk`` is executed rather than ``org.python.util.jython``. :label:`tkDemo`

-To translate the program to Java, we must provide type-information via some interfaces (after importing som Jython-classes):
+To translate the program to Java, we must provide type-information via interfaces (after some Jython-imports):

 .. code-block:: java